-Thank you so much for everything, we are truly excited to move forward in utilizing both tools in our program.
-I think the YJT tool will be a perfect fit for our program because it is parent friendly, simple to use and easy for staff to follow and understand.
-To be honest, it’s an affordable option as well which is important.
+Thank you so much for everything.
+We are truly excited to move forward in utilizing [this tool] in our program.
+I think the YJT tool will be a perfect fit for our program because it is parent friendly, simple to use, and easy for staff to follow and understand.
+To be honest, it’s an affordable option as well, which is important.
 Our next step is for both the Family Services Team and the Education Team to meet and work on the specifics of moving forward with both.

 In YJT, I learned how important it is to take care of myself to be able to stay centered and focused on my journey as a foster parent.
-I learned a lot about how to deal with my own self-control, how the child and myself and can take initiative together and how the child and myself can have a loving daily relationship and attachment.”
+I learned a lot about how to deal with my own self-control, how the child and myself can take initiative together, and how the child and myself can have a loving, daily relationship and attachment.

-This was probably my favorite class during the entire foster parent certification process.
-The information I learned and received I believe is priceless and most definitely will exceedingly help my family in itself ,and also in fostering any children.”
+This was probably my favorite [training] during the entire foster parent certification process.
+The information I learned and received, I believe, is priceless and most definitely will exceedingly help my family … and also in fostering any children.

 YJT can be very beneficial to use in mandated in-home services.
 It provides a case manager with tools to balance their case management work around safety and protection with helping a family to become more resilient.
-Case managers often don’t have a good understanding of resilience so this can really help them.”
+Case managers often don’t have a good understanding of resilience, so [YJT] can really help them.

-This resource can help many families.
+[YJT] can help many families.
 This can be incorporated into my family assessments.
-Learning about this program was the best part of the summit.”
+Learning about this program was the best part of the summit.